FastMoq

 Recommended pattern: app-wide default for the test assembly

-If a whole test project should use one provider, register it once at assembly startup and set it as the default.
+If a whole test project should use one provider, declare it once at assembly level.

 using System.Runtime.CompilerServices;